 At this point, it’s important for us to emphasize again the point that we’d hope would go without saying.
 Innovation leaders shouldn’t actually be pirating anything.
 Instead, they should be embracing the tenacity, resourcefulness, and courage that epitomizes the pirates of legend to uncover and implement lucrative ideas.

 Though pillaging and plundering is strictly off limits, there’s nothing wrong with innovators adapting existing ideas and molding them into something new.
 Afterall, phones and touchscreens were both existing technologies before Steve Jobs put them together to create the iPhone.
 Likewise, electric and gasoline motors were both in use well before Toyota created the hybrid Prius.
-Innovators must keep their focus ever on the horizon to discern how existing ideas can be amalgamated and improved to reach broader customer bases.
+Successful examples of innovation in business have emerged from practitioners keeping their focus on the horizon, and carefully discerning how existing ideas can be amalgamated and improved.

 So how can you channel your inner pirate to augment your innovation leadership skills?
 Turning up to the office wearing an eye-patch and calling everyone “matey” won’t cut it.
 We recommend combining the qualities outlined above with the use of idea management software – your map and compass as it were.
 Hunches are good, but data-backed insights are even better.
 An idea management system will allow you to define a clear innovation focus or challenge, gather ideas from your stakeholders, and develop these ideas through collaboration.
 However, using an idea management platform which can be configured to the unique strategic requirements of your organization – such as Qmarkets’ Q-ideate – helps you to ensure that these ideas are transformed into results.
 Whichever solution or methodology you choose, it has to be said that the applying the mindset of a pirate will help you to promote smooth sailing towards company growth.